- What to do

 Discover Swedish design via glass and ceramics

 Swedish design has a distinctive aesthetic and spans a broad spectrum – from furniture and homeware to fashion.
-The glass design is an important part of the repertoire, as are ceramics.
+Glass design is an important part of the repertoire, as are ceramics.
 With roots in the early 20th century functionalist movement, Sweden’s design scene has developed into a unique proposition, resulting in user-friendly yet highly considered designs that lend themselves perfectly to the modern home.
 The 1919 release of Swedish art historian Gregor Paulsson’s influential book “Vackrare Vardagsvara” (“More Beautiful Everyday Goods”), set the tone for factory-made, functional and high-quality everyday items, available to all.
 “Less is more” is the mantra here, but the look is decidedly design-led with minute attention to detail.

 Sweden’s glassware and pottery industries were established long before the days of functionalism though.
-Its first porcelain factory, Rörstrand, opened in 1726.
+The first porcelain factory, Rörstrand, opened in 1726.
 Glass design of Sweden meanwhile, established itself in 1742 with the opening of the Småland-based Kosta glassworks, now known as Kosta Boda, that forms part of Glasriket – the Kingdom of Crystal.
 Here you’ll find several key Swedish glassworks, showcasing everything from drinking vessels to elaborate art-glass creations.

 Inwhite from Rörstrand